 It is not an exaggeration, but Bangkok, the capital city of Thailand, stands as the city full of life and color.
-It always ranks high in most of the traveler's check-lists.
+It always ranks high in most of the traveler’s check-lists and should be included in your Thailand itinerary.
 Bangkok has so much for everyone to see and do, that at some point, you might feel running-out of time!
-In a literal sense, Bangkok is a fantastic city, catering to every individual's taste.
-It's definitely one of the most awesome places in Thailand.
+In a literal sense, Bangkok is a fantastic city, catering to every individual’s taste.
+It’s definitely one of the most awesome places in Thailand.

 Right from the well-designed museums, beautiful religious shrines to innovative eating joints, and pocket-friendly shopping arenas, this place is a traveler’s paradise.
 In fact, your few week’s trips might be too little to look-around this incredible travel destination.
 And to help you in making your to-do and to-see list for Bangkok, read below the thirteen incredible things to do in Bangkok, Thailand.
 The ones listed below are a handful of places, which you can visit and experience the true essence of Bangkok.

 1) The Grand Palace

 The word ‘grand’ is too little to define Bangkok’s top tourist destination, the Grand Palace.
 It is its outstanding historic architecture that makes it look grand and overwhelming.
 The entire edifice foretells many interesting historical facts.
 It was initially the home of Siam’s emperors, since 1782.
 After the present King Rama X, for many official purposes, the government utilizes the entire palace.

 The Grand Palace is one of the best places to visit in Bangkok owing to its grand architectural and traditional value.
 Keep in mind to get past the street vendors sitting outside the palace gate.
 And beware of the famous “Grand Palace is closed” Bangkok Scam!